joeycastillo/joeycastillo.com/content/about.md

 ## Objects

 In 2019 Joey began branching out into hardware and electrical engineering.
-He created create [Oddly Specific Objects](https://www.oddlyspecificobjects.com): a division dedicated to designing, manufacturing and selling comprehensible open source gadgets for hobbyists and creative technologists.
+He created [Oddly Specific Objects](https://www.oddlyspecificobjects.com): a division dedicated to designing, manufacturing and selling comprehensible open source gadgets for hobbyists and creative technologists.

 ## Contact